 Infosys (NYSE: INFY), a global leader in next-generation digital services and consulting, today announced a definitive agreement to acquire Kaleidoscope Innovation, a full-spectrum product design, development, and insights firm innovating across medical, consumer, and industrial markets, bolstering capabilities in the design of smart products.

-This acquisition demonstrates Infosys’ commitment to innovating for its clients and make a meaningful impact on human lives by combining cutting-edge technologies and experiences to revolutionize patient care, treatment, diagnostics, and consumer health across the world.
+This acquisition demonstrates Infosys’ commitment to innovating for its clients and making a meaningful impact on human lives by combining cutting-edge technologies and experiences to revolutionize patient care, treatment, diagnostics, and consumer health across the world.

 Kaleidoscope Innovation brings to Infosys a diverse talent pool with extensive knowledge of design and engineering.
 The company leverages a deep understanding of clinical environments, strong product development capabilities across domains, and a consultancy-style approach addressing human factors, product design, UI/UX design, research & insight, development, and visualization.

-It serves a marquee and diversified customer base with state of the art, in-house labs, 3D design environments, and customer experience centers.
+It serves a marquee and diversified customer base with state-of-the-art, in-house labs, 3D design environments, and customer experience centers.
 Kaleidoscope designs microsurgical instruments, devices used in minimally invasive surgery, drug delivery devices for ophthalmic therapies, and user-centric wearables.
 It also offers usability testing in support of regulatory submissions, including the delivery mechanism for aortic stents.

-Ravi Kumar, President, Infosys, said, “This acquisition further strengthens our digital offerings at the intersection of new software technologies and medical devices – a sector that is expected to witness significant investments and consumerization in the post-COVID era.
+Ravi Kumar, President, of Infosys, said, “This acquisition further strengthens our digital offerings at the intersection of new software technologies and medical devices – a sector that is expected to witness significant investments and consumerization in the post-COVID era.